benchim1/myGit/README.md

 Hi.
 I am new to Git

-And another change to the local develop branch ...
+And another change to the local develop branch

 Glad to be here

-Learnt a lot today....
+Learnt a lot today